-The BS in Mechanical Engineering (BSME) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Mechanical Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Program Criteria and the Mechanical and Similarly Named Engineering Programs Program Criteria.

 Program Educational Objectives